texellabs/texellabs-theme/README.md

-# texellabs-theme
-Texel Labas WordPress Theme
+# Texel Labs WordPress Theme

+## About this theme
+This theme was made for Texel Labs and is free to use.
+This is a public version.